wormhole-foundation/wormhole-connect/CONTRIBUTING.md

 1. Make a GitHub pre-release
 2. Tag it `development@0.1.3-beta.0`
-3. Trigger the 'publish' GitHub action, which will publish to NPM
+3. Trigger the 'publish' GitHub action and fill in the tag when prompted, which will publish to NPM

 ## Publishing a production package to NPM

 1. Make a GitHub release
 2. Tag it `production@0.1.3`
-3. Trigger the 'publish' GitHub action, which will publish to NPM
+3. Trigger the 'publish' GitHub action and fill in the tag when prompted, which will publish to NPM